DioxusLabs/dioxus/docs/router/src/example/index.md

 > a single file, this is not the recommended way of doing things with a real
 > application.

-You can find the complete application [here](https://github.com/TeFiLeDo/dioxus-router-example).
+You can find the complete application in the [full code](./full-code.md) chapter.

 [db]: https://dioxuslabs.com/guide/